superv1s0r/MusicPrediction/README.md

 # MusicPrediction

 This project classifies music genres based on audio features extracted using **librosa** (it was done beforehand, you won't have to do it) and trained using **XGBoost**.
-It utilizes machine learning techniques for feature engineering, model selection, and hyperparameter tuning.

 ## Project Setup